Tackle.io

 • Partner Development Manager (PDM): Serves as the go-to AWS representative.
 For example, the PDM works with the partner’s AWS alliance lead to establish go-to-market programs and business development programs.

-• Account Manager (AM): Leads adoption of AWS and their services with customers
+• Account Manager (AM): Leads adoption of AWS and their services with customers.

 • AWS Marketplace Customer Advisor: Drives AWS Marketplace adoption for AWS customers and sellers.